mandinumaneth/game-store-NET/README.md

 ## Learning Outcomes

 - Hands-on experience with ASP.NET Core Web API and Entity Framework Core
-- Built a modern React frontend with Vite and Tailwind CSS
 - Implemented full CRUD operations and API integration
 - Learned about project structure, code organization, and best practices in full-stack development